 We were already able to define metrics SQL-s based on PostgreSQL version and primary / replica state but now there’s another dimension – versions of specific extensions.
 The use cases should be rare of course and the whole change was actually a bit unplanned and needed only because one extension we use for index recommendations changed its API so much that we needed this new dimension for a workaround in cases when both old and new versions of the extensions were used on separate DB hosts.
 But anyways I’m pretty sure we’re going to see such breaking extension API changes also in the future so better be already prepared for the real life.

-Other notable changes since v1.7
+Other notable changes in PGWatch2 since v1.7

 New dashboard for a visual representation of Stat Statements Top